Boarding a cruise ship may feel like stepping onto Noah’s Ark.

 Most passengers arrive two by two.
-While married couples make up only slightly more than 50 percent of the general population, according to a recent survey by Cruise Line International Association, some 80 percent of cruisers travel with spouses.
+While married couples make up some 50 percent of the general population, according to a survey by the Cruise Line International Association (CLIA), some 80 percent of cruisers travel with spouses.

 On a singles cruise, a block of cabins (or an entire boat) is designated for singles with hosted social activities planned to help them meet each other.

-Penalty for cruising alone
+The penalty for cruising alone

 One of the greatest barriers to cruising alone has always been financial.
 Because cabins are typically designed to accommodate two people, passengers traveling alone are required to pay a “single supplement,’’ generally ranging from 25 to 100 percent more than the fare for one individual.

 Double-occupancy rooms are priced at a set amount, whether or not a guest sleeps alone.
-Another rationale for the charge: While the cost of a cruise includes meals and entertainment, solo occupants historically are less profitable when it comes to additional on-board spending.
+Another rationale for the charge: While the cost of a cruise includes meals and entertainment, solo occupants historically are less profitable when it comes to additional onboard spending.

 Blecker suggests that when assessing cost, consumers should focus on the bottom line relative to the cost of a land vacation.
 “If the price is acceptable, disregard the supplement and have a wonderful time,’’ she says.

-Some singles choose to share staterooms, either with people they know or with someone else of the same sex they don’t know – some cruise lines offer a service to help pair travelers to reduce costs.
+Some singles opt to share staterooms, either with people they know or with someone else of the same sex they don’t know.
+Some cruise lines even offer a service to help pair travelers to reduce costs.

 The joys of the untethered

 For the person traveling alone, being in a boat with a number of other people offers a sense of security.
-Should a problem arise, there are crew and fellow passengers around to call upon.
+Should a problem arise, crew and fellow passengers are around to call upon.

 Many unattached travelers prefer cruising solo over singles cruises because they want to avoid feeling obliged to participate in a regimen of scheduled activities.
-They want to explore new places, take a break from their usual routine, and aren’t necessarily interested in making new social connections.
+They want to explore new places, take a break from their usual routine and aren’t necessarily interested in making new social connections.

 Zito recalls her first solo cruise to Alaska, where she joined a couple from her ship and their three children, ages 15 to 20, for a whale-watching expedition on a six-person boat.
 “After that trip, I became an honorary member of their family and have been an advocate of solo cruising ever since,’’ she says.

 If a person’s greatest fear is eating at a table for one, most cruise ships offer multiple dining venues, from cozy espresso bars to formal dining rooms.
 At dinner, solo cruisers can ask to be seated at larger tables or request to dine alone.

-A change of course
+Solo cruising: A change of course

 “The mainstream cruise brands are beginning to be more solo friendly,’’ says Blecker, who is 46, single, and has been cruising solo for a decade.
 “They are starting to understand solo cruisers and their potential.’’